 Ingredients & Substitutions

-This section explains how to choose the best ingredients for beef sirloin tip oven roast, what each one does in the recipe, and substitution options.
+This section explains how to choose the best ingredients for beef sirloin roast, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

 - Olive Oil – Extra virgin olive oil works nicely with the flavor of beef, but use any neutral cooking oil you like.